 The LMA does not own any riparian and/or lakebed impoundment property.
 The owners of the riparian and/or impoundment lakebed properties of Lake Mallalieu and the adjacent Willow River channels may be viewed at St. Croix County Maps, GIS, and Land Information services.

-The LMA may initiate WDNR permitting processes for the proposed dredging project because Wis.
+The LMA may initiate WDNR permitting processes for a dredging project because Wis.
 Stat. section 30.20(2) does not require an applicant to be the riparian or lakebed impoundment property owner.

 The LMA’s consultant, Stantec, submitted a Preliminary Application to the WDNR in early February 2024 so that WDNR staff could formally determine that sediment sampling would be required.
-This Preliminary Application will remain incomplete as WDNR and Stantec staff engage in ongoing communications regarding Stantec’s data collection and the proposed dredging project, including: mapping of existing water depths and of existing soft sediment deposits, collecting and analyzing sediment sample cores, and revising the proposed dredging areas and depths.
-As Stantec gathers further data, the preapplication information will be refined and resubmitted to the WDNR for review and further guidance on sediment sampling requirements.
+This Preliminary Application remained incomplete as WDNR and Stantec staff engaged in ongoing communications regarding Stantec’s data collection and the proposed dredging project, including: mapping of existing water depths and of existing soft sediment deposits, collecting and analyzing sediment sample cores, and revising the proposed dredging areas and depths.
+As Stantec gathered further data, the pre-application information was refined and resubmitted to the WDNR for review and further guidance on sediment sampling requirements.

-After the LMA’s Application is deemed complete by the WDNR, and before the WDNR issues its decision on the Application, WDNR permitting processes require issuing Public Notice of the Application and considering Public Comments on the proposed dredging project, and also may include holding a Public Hearing.
+If the LMA's Application is deemed complete by the WDNR, WDNR permitting processes require issuing Public Notice of the Application and considering Public Comments on the proposed dredging project, and also may include holding a Public Hearing, before the WDNR would issue its decision on the Application,

 As a qualified lake association, the LMA possesses no legal authority to compel any owner of any Lake Mallalieu or Willow River riparian and/or impoundment lakebed property to undertake or to allow the performance of any dredging activities on their properties.